dasvision0212/CSX_DSPD_Spring_2018/README.md

 # CSX_DSPD_Spring_2018

 ## Purpose
-This REAME file is for recording purpose.It will include the content of the course.
+This REAME file is for recording purpose.
+It will include the content of the course.

 ## Content